Rachelle Lefevre

-Rachelle Marie Lefevre (/ləˈfɛv/ lə-FEV, /fr/; born February 1, 1979) is a Canadian American actress.
-She has starred in the television series Big Wolf on Campus and had recurring roles in What About Brian, Boston Legal, and Swingtown.
+Rachelle Marie Lefevre (/ləˈfɛv/ lə-FEV, /fr/; born February 1, 1979) is a Canadian-American actress.
+She starred in the first season of the television series Big Wolf on Campus (1999) and had recurring roles in What About Brian, Boston Legal, and Swingtown.
 She played the vampire Victoria in the first two films of the Twilight saga.
 In 2011, she starred in the ABC medical drama Off the Map, followed by the CBS series A Gifted Man (2011–2012) and Under the Dome (2013–2015).
 In 2019, she starred in the FOX legal series Proven Innocent.

 Early life

 Lefevre was born in Montreal, Quebec, where she was raised by an English teacher father and a psychologist mother.
 Her father's family was originally from France and Northern Ireland, and her mother is Jewish.
 Her stepfather is a rabbi.
 Lefevre was raised in a non-denominational household, and identifies as Jewish.
 She has three sisters and speaks both English and French, though she grew up mostly speaking English.
 Lefevre attended Centennial Academy, a private high school, and later studied creative arts at Dawson College.
 She studied theater for two summers at the Walnut Hill School in Natick, Massachusetts, and began a degree in education and literature at McGill University.